Scientology: Suppressive persons and fair game

-Freezone Groups

-The term "Free Zone" was first coined in 1984 by Bill Robertson, an early associate of Hubbard's.
-That year, Robertson founded Ron's Org, a loose federation of Scientology groups operating outside the Church.
-Headquartered in Switzerland, Ron's Org has affiliated centers in Germany, Russia, and other former parts of the Soviet Union.
-Robertson claimed that he was channelling messages from Hubbard after the latter's death, through which he discovered OT levels above the eight then being offered by the Church.
-Although its founding members were formerly part of the Church, as it developed most of those who joined had had no prior involvement in the Church.

-Another non-Church group was the Advanced Ability Center, founded by David Mayo in the Santa Barbara area.
-The Church eventually succeeded in shutting it down.
-In 2012, a Scientology center in Haifa, Israel, defected from the Church.

-As well as these organizations, there are also small groups of Scientologists outside the Church who meet informally.
-Some avoid establishing public centers and communities for fear of legal retribution from the Church.
-There are also Free Zone practitioners who practice what Thomas calls a "very individualized form of Scientology," encouraging innovation with Hubbard's technology.
+Free Zone and independent Scientology

+The terms "Free Zone", "Freezone" and "Independent Scientology" are used by those who practice Scientology outside of the purview of the Church of Scientology.
+Free Zoners believe that Church of Scientology leadership has deviated from Hubbard's teachings, while asserting their own loyalty to Hubbard.
+The Church of Scientology is hostile to the Free Zone, and refers to such independent Scientologists as "squirrels".
+In 1983, the Advanced Ability Center was founded by David Mayo in California, but was successfully shut down by the Church of Scientology.
+Conversely, still operating in 2023 is Ron's Org in Europe, founded in 1984 by Bill Robertson as a loose grouping of independent centers rather than a centralized organization.
+Robertson coined the term "free zone" from Hubbard's space opera teachings.
+Since Robertson had said that he was channeling messages from the late Hubbard and had obtained OT levels above the eight offered by the Church of Scientology, many of the newer "indies" prefer to call themselves "independent scientologists" to distance themselves from Robertson.

 Controversies

 Urban described the Church of Scientology as "the world's most controversial new religion", while Lewis termed it "arguably the most persistently controversial" of contemporary new religious movements.
-According to Urban, the Church had "a documented history of extremely problematic behavior ranging from espionage against government agencies to shocking attacks on critics of the Church and abuse of its own members."
+According to Urban, the organization had "a documented history of extremely problematic behavior ranging from espionage against government agencies to shocking attacks on critics of the organization and abuse of its own members."

-A first point of controversy was its challenge of the psychotherapeutic establishment.
-Another was a 1991 Time magazine article that attacked the organization, which responded with a major lawsuit that was rejected by the court as baseless early in 1992.
+A first point of controversy was its response to its rejection by the scientific establishment.
+Another was a 1991 Time magazine article about the organization, which responded with a major lawsuit that was rejected by the court as baseless early in 1992.
 A third is its religious tax status in the United States, as the IRS granted the organization tax-exempt status in 1993.

 It has been in conflict with the governments and police forces of many countries (including the United States, the United Kingdom, Canada, France and Germany).
 It has been one of the most litigious religious movements in history, filing countless lawsuits against governments, organizations and individuals.

+Hubbard himself was convicted of fraud in absentia by a French court in 1978 and sentenced to four years in prison.
+In 1992, a court in Canada convicted the Scientology organization in Toronto of spying on law enforcement and government agencies and criminal breach of trust, later upheld by the Ontario Court of Appeal.
+The Church of Scientology was convicted of fraud by a French court in 2009, a judgment upheld by the supreme Court of Cassation in 2013.

 Reports and allegations have been made, by journalists, courts, and governmental bodies of several countries, that the Church of Scientology is an unscrupulous commercial enterprise that harasses its critics and brutally exploits its members.
 A considerable amount of investigation has been aimed at the organization, by groups ranging from the media to governmental agencies.

 The controversies involving the Church of Scientology, some of them ongoing, include: